Employment and unemployment

 Data collection method and sample size

-Data are collected through face-to-face interviews.
-Since 2017, there have been three (shorter) follow-up surveys to which households respond online or by telephone.
+Data are collected through face-to-face interviews for the first wave of the survey.
+Since 2017, there have been three (shorter) follow-up waves to which households respond online or by telephone.

 Households with only inactive persons older than 64 can also be interviewed by telephone.

-Every year, around 47,000 households receive a letter asking them to take part in this survey.
+Every year, around 34,000 households take part in this survey.

 Response rate